-- Form 1 Establishment of Supervisory Committee by the end of the second semester of your first year. - Research Proposal form after you present your proposal to your Supervisory Committee (See Appendix B.) - Research Progress Reports This form will be sent to you at the end of every semester by SGPS or the Program Assistant. - Supervisory Committee Declaration of Thesis Readiness for Oral Exam form to confirm that your thesis is ready for Oral Defence. - 2.1m Thesis Examiner Nomination form (optional) for pre-approval of your Thesis Examiner. - 2.2m Request to Schedule Oral Exam to obtain approval to book your Thesis Defence date. - Apply to Graduate.
-At the start of the semester in which you intend to defend and complete your degree, log in to MyCampus and "Apply to Graduate" before the deadline, as noted here: deadlines to apply for graduation.

-Please note: the 2.2m must be approved by SGPS a minimum of 4-weeks before your intended exam date.
-Please plan accordingly.

-Please also note that all required coursework for your degree must be completed before your request to schedule your exam can be approved.
+- Form 1 Establishment of Supervisory Committee by the end of the second semester of your first year. - Research Proposal form after you present your proposal to your Supervisory Committee (See Appendix B.) - Research Progress Reports This form will be sent to you at the end of every semester by SGPS or the Program Assistant. - Supervisory Committee Declaration of Thesis Readiness for Oral Exam form to confirm that your thesis is ready for Oral Defence. - Form 2.1m Thesis Examiner Nomination form (optional) for pre-approval of your Thesis Examiner. - Form 2.2m Request to Schedule Oral Exam to obtain approval to book your Thesis Defence date. - Apply to Graduate.
+At the start of the semester in which you intend to defend and complete your degree, log in to Https://my.ontariotechu.ca/ and "Apply to Graduate" before the deadline, as noted here: deadlines to apply for graduation. - Please Note: the Form2.2m MUST be approved by SGPS a minimum of 4-weeks before your intended exam date.
+Please plan accordingly. - Please Also Note: that all required coursework for your degree MUST be completed before your request to schedule your exam can be approved.